Your Guide to Live Chat Support Services

 1. Make Sure People Know You have Live Chat Services

+The first (and probably easiest) way to get more customers to use your live chat is to take every step possible to make sure they know it’s something you offer.
 You can get a lot of mileage out of promoting live chat through your normal marketing channels–a mention on your support page, on your social feeds, and at the bottom of your order confirmation emails, for example.
-In the rest of this section, we’ll outline a few other low-cost ways to boost engagement with live chat for customer service.

 First, use your IVR to move callers from phone to messaging.
 You can also mention that you support live chat for customer service during the phone hold message.
 We noted above that people tend to hate being put on hold.
 You can use that to your advantage by offering them the more attractive alternative of hopping onto a digital messaging channel instead—including WhatsApp, Apple Messages for Business, and SMS.
 For example, this might sound as simple as: “Press 2 to chat with an agent over SMS text messaging, or get faster support over live web chat on our website.”